zuercher8353/BINF4241-group28/Assignment5/Task3/ReadMe.md

  If the input is a card that the user wants to play this things get checked and this actions performed:

  - Does the player have the (by the input) specified card in his hand.
-   For this the Game function returnHandCardsActivPlayer() gets called.
-   If the specified card is in the returned ArrayList the next check gets performed else the Output "Your don't have the card that you wanna play" gets displayed, after that the user must give another input.
+This is done in the playCardIfLegal() method of the board.
+If the specified card is in the ArrayList of HandCards the next check gets performed else the Output "Your don't have the card that you wanna play" gets displayed, after that the user must give another input.